dannsam/xenko-docs/manual/game-studio/navigation.md

 <span class="label label-doc-audience">Level designer</span>
 <span class="label label-doc-audience">Programmer</span>

 You can use the **navigation** system to control how characters and other objects navigate scenes.
-The navigation system comprises several elements:

-## Set up navigation in your scene
+## Set up navigation

 1. [Create a navigation group](navigation-groups.md)